cse110-sp23-group30/cse110-sp23-group30/specs/adrs/Cookie-anim-ADR.md

 * Drag to throw the cookie to use gravity to crack
 * Multiple click
 * Facial recognition - the angrier the face the more the cookie cracks
+* Voice recognition - the louder the user shouts *OPEN SESAME* the more the cookie cracks

 ## Decision Outcome